How to sign up for studies in the MBL for students/participants

 Option 2: Research review

 The MBL uses SONA Systems software to post available studies and invite student participation.
-Each time a student signs up for a study, he or she may select one course for which the study will earn credit.
-Students may not apply credit from a study to more than one class.
+Each time a student signs up for a study, they must select one course to earn credit.
+Students may not assign credit from a study to more than one class.
 Students may participate in as many studies as they wish.
 SONA provides reports to instructors to detail which of their students has earned course credit for participation.

 The MBL seeks to minimize the administrative burden on instructors in implementing the research requirement.
-To this end, the program director and research assistants handle the majority of administrative work so the time needed for instructors to record credit from studies is minimal.
+To this end, the program director and research assistants handle most administrative work, so instructors' time to record credit from studies is minimal.
 The lab tracks course credits and provides a report of participating students and associated course points earned at the end of each term.